 - Route 360 (State Highway 360) a narrow winding gravel road with spectacular views, a waterfall, kauri tree grove and Waterworks attraction.
 This is a great day trip linking Coromandel Town with Whitianga.

-- Snorkelling and diving the Aldermen Islands.
+- Snorkelling and diving the Aldermen Islands with DIVE ZONE.
 This is ideal for visitors based in Tairua or Thames.

 - Sailing or cruising past Cathedral Cove, Hot Water beach and Hahei beaches.
 For your bucket list Whitiangi, Hahei or Hot Water beach are ideal as you are on the spot.